Common questions about

 My favorite plane is the Veritas standard block plane, catalog #05P22.30, from Lee

 Valley.
-It's almost the only plane I use for guitar making, and I use it a lot.
-While
+At $110 it's a real bargain.
+It's the only plane I use for guitar making, and I

-you're at it, get a spare blade for sharpening to a high angle, for planing figured
+use it a lot.
+While you're at it, get a spare blade for sharpening to a high angle, for

-woods.
+planing figured woods.